mawrkus/trello-browser-extension/README.md

 # A Trello extension for Brave and Chrome

-*Creating new Trello cards from Web pages made easy.*
+Create easily a Trello card from a Web page, including metadata (title, description) and a cover image.

 ## Installation